Path-Check/safeplaces-auth/README.md

 ### Auth0

-Validate the JSON Web Token by checking the signature with the retrieved public key while validating the API audience.
+Validate the JSON Web Token by checking the signature with the retrieved public key, and validate the API audience.

 ```javascript
 const auth = require('@aiyan/safeplaces-auth');